nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## Quick start
+## Quick Start

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `studmap.jar` [Coming soon].
+2. Download the latest `studmap.jar` [Coming soon].

-1. Copy the file to the folder you want to use as the _home folder_ for your StudMap.
+3. Copy the file to the folder you want to use as the _home folder_ for your StudMap.

-1. Double-click the file to start the app.
+4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try: